gvwilson/sensibleadventures/nardica/nardica.md

 Click---click.
-Wales made the change without hesitation or question, turned the little bot over for one last check, then flung it past Iffy.
+Wales made the change without hesitation or question, turned the newly-made bot over for one last check, then flung it past Iffy.
-Its gearwheel spinning madly,
-it scampered up the wall and along the ceiling.
+Its gyroscopic gearwheel spinning madly, the little machine scampered up the wall and along the ceiling.

 "If that's a bomb---"
 the sergeant began.

-"Multi-spectrum microwave laser,"
+"Directional broadband pulse,"
-Wales said crisply.
+Wales panted.
 *I know that,* Iffy realized incredulously.
 *How could I know that?*

-Wales struggled to his feet with a muttered curse, swaying slightly before putting a hand on the wall to steady himself.
+Wales struggled to his feet,
+swaying slightly before putting a hand on the wall to steady himself.
 Blood was no longer pumping out of his leg, but when he tried to take a step he almost collapsed.